Inside this article

 In the example above, the formula looks like:

 To remove a filter, click the three dots "kebab" icon next to the filter in the side panel and select "Remove."

 Filter by multiple parameters with formulas

-What if you want to filter by two parameters, like make and color of car?
-To do this, you can add the word "AND" to your formula, for example
+What if you want to filter by two parameters, like Department and Price?
+To do this, you can add the word "AND" or "OR" to your formula, for example

-[Color]="black" AND [Model]="Volkswagen .
+Department.Contains(Produce) AND Price <2 .
 If you're a recovering programmer, && will also work.
 Note that if you use a formula to chain multiple logical statements, you'll want to wrap connected ideas using () for the logic to evaluation properly.

-You can similarly use the filter pickers to do this manually:
+You can similarly use the filter builder to do this manually:

 Filter items out of a table with formulas

 Formulas also allow us to filter items out of a table.
 So to see all cars that aren't black, use !="Black" in your formula.
 If you're new to formulas, != translates to not equal.